MicrosoftDocs/dynamics365smb-docs/business-central/shopify/transactions-and-payouts.md

 ## Reconcile payments in Shopify with invoices

 When a customer completes their checkout in the online store, the information about their payment is saved as a Transaction.
 There can be multiple transactions linked to an order.
 For example, a customer might use a gift card to pay some of the cost and then use a credit card or PayPal for the remaining amount.
-The payment transactions in Shopify synchronize with the orders and you can view them on the Shopify Orders page.

-There are several options for processing imported payment transactions in Business Central.
-This release offers an extra option that's helpful in cases where several payment methods are involved.
 The gift card scenario is probably the most common, but there are also store credits, which were recently added to the Shopify admin.

 ### Sample scenario